Wind River Indian Reservation: Wildlife conservation

 The Wind River Tribal Buffalo Initiative is restoring free roaming bison to the reservation.
 In November 2016 the Shoshone introduced ten bison to the reservation, the beginning of what is planned as a 1,000-head herd.
 They were the first bison to be seen on the Wind River Reservation since 1885.
 The tribe is also receiving bison from Yellowstone National Park that are coming out of quarantine at the Fort Peck Indian Reservation.
 Area suited as buffalo habitat is estimated at 700000 acre on the west side and another 500000 acre on the north of the reservation.
 In 2025, the tribe designated bison as wildlife instead of livestock.
+The herd had about 140 animals in 2026.

 The Northern Arapaho established a bison herd in 2019.
+By 2026, the herd had expanded to just over a hundred.

 Tourism

 Lodging and museums

 Facilities for tourism include hotels located at the Wind River Casino and the Shoshone Rose Casino.
 There are numerous cultural centers and interpretive displays at the Eastern Shoshone Cultural Center and library at Fort Washakie School, as well as the Northern Arapaho Experience Room at the Wind River Hotel and Casino.
 The Museum of the American West in Lander hosts weekly powwow dancing demonstrations during the summer.